DaudIbrahim/dsa-js/docs/doc.md

       - For In-Order, print the nodes only when you visit them for the second time.
       - For Post-order, print the nodes when you visit them for the last time.

-- **Tree Search**:
+- **Graph/Tree Search**:

   - **Purpose**: Tree search involves finding a specific node or element within a tree or graph, often with a particular goal or criteria in mind.
 The objective is to locate a target node efficiently.
+[The algorithms in this class are Depth First Search (DFS), Breadth First Search (BFS), and Dijkstra’s algorithm.
+If you have additional time, I recommend you learn the A* algorithm as well.](https://levelup.gitconnected.com/must-know-algorithms-for-coding-interviews-937d807064e0#:~:text=The%20algorithms%20in%20this%20class%20are%20Depth%20First%20Search%20(DFS)%2C%20Breadth%20First%20Search%20(BFS)%2C%20and%20Dijkstra%E2%80%99s%20algorithm.%20If%20you%20have%20additional%20time%2C%20I%20recommend%20you%20learn%20the%20A*%20algorithm%20as%20well.)

-  - **Types**: There are two common types of tree search:
+  - **Types**: Here are two common types of tree search:

     - **Breadth-First Search (BFS)**: BFS starts at the root node and explores all neighbor nodes at the current depth level before moving on to nodes at the next depth level.
 It's typically used for finding the shortest path or for exploring all possible paths in an unweighted graph.